eezis/quasar-firebase-staging-and-prod-environments/README.md

 `quasar ext add @quasar/qenv`

 Now, during setup you might want to use a common name like "firebase" or your name or initals.
-I did use a common name here, opting instead to use objects inside my env config file -- but now that I see how everything fits and flows, I probably will in the next project.
+I didn't use a common name here, opting instead to use objects inside my env config file -- but now that I see how everything fits and flows, I probably will in the next project.
 When the install is done running you will want to edit the `.quasar.env.json` inserting the firebase config info for your production and staging environments.
 Mine looks like this...

 ```
 {